Receive College Office Updates and Reminders by Text and the Remind App

 Interscholastic sports and student activities were added through our early years.
 The Honor Society, Leaders’ Corps, Borough Discussion, Glee Club, and Honor Guard were among the first activities offered.

 Over the years, new shop programs were added and others were either modified or discontinued as technology and workplace needs changed.
 Since the 1980s, we eliminated our Machine Shop and Practical Nursing programs.
 Our Automation program is now Computer Technology, and our Radio Mechanics program is now Pre-Engineering.
-The Commercial Department now teaches Virtual Enterprise, and our newest career area is Graphic Arts.
+The Commercial Department now teaches Virtual Enterprise, and our newest career areas are Cisco and Graphic Design.
 Also in the 1980s, we added “Technical” to our name to reflect our status as a Career and Technical Education school.

 We added a new wing in 2005 to replace our former school yard.
 As a continuation school, we never had a cafeteria or gymnasium until this addition.
 Today, Queens Vocational and Technical High School strives to offer its students preparation to enable them to graduate college and career ready.
 In fact, many of our career and technical education teachers are QV graduates.